paulbusse/Hamok/README.md

 - Translate the information from the Ökofen system into information HA understands
 - Generate MQTT messages HA understands
 - Generate MQTT messages HA can use to create the necessary sensors
-- Update the sensors (only when they change)
+- Update the sensors (only when the values change)
+- Automatically reconnects after the connection with the broker has been lost

 ## Documentation